Regulation

 Security incidents at KRITIS operators become public.
 A single incident can undo years of trust-building.

-In severe cases: operating bans imposed by supervisory authorities (BSI, Federal Network Agency, state authorities).
+In serious violations: prohibition of operations by supervisory authorities (BSI, Federal Network Agency, state authorities).

 Best practice: How to set up KRITIS-compliant background checks